boisgera/audio-notebooks/README.md

   - **You can't break anything (no matter how hard you try).**
-    Each Binder session starts with a fresh copy of the files in repository.
+    Each Binder session starts with a fresh copy of the files in this repository.

   - **You must download your notebooks to save your work.**